Sazid99246/100-days-of-code/r1-log.md

 5. Read the review page.
 6. Attempted the quiz on **CSS Pseudo-classes quiz**.

-6. Solved 2 more problems(46 - 47) from Web Exercises on Chapter 1.3 from the online version of the book **Computer Science: An Interdisciplinary Approach**.
+7. Solved 2 more problems(46 - 47) from Web Exercises on Chapter 1.3 from the online version of the book **Computer Science: An Interdisciplinary Approach**.

+### Day 17: January 14, 2025, Tuesday
+1. Solved Problem of the day on **GeeksforGeeks**

+On FreeCodeCamp
+2. Watched lectures on **CSS Colors**
+3. Completed the workshop **Build a set of colored markers**.
+Here is the [live link](https://sazid99246.github.io/colored-markers/)
+4. Completed the Lab **Design a set of colored boxes**.
+Here is the [live link](https://sazid99246.github.io/colored-boxes/)
+5. Read the review page
+6. Attempted the CSS Colors quiz and passed
+7. Watched all lectures and attempted the quiz from the **Design** section.

+8. Solved the rest of the problems from Web Exercises on Chapter 1.3 from the online version of the book **Computer Science: An Interdisciplinary Approach**.
+Actually the patterns of the problems are quite same.
+So, I skipped some problems and moved on.
+From tomorrow, I will start Chapter 1.4 Inshallah.